GoogleCloudDataproc/hive-bigquery-connector/README.md

 - `UPDATE`, `MERGE`, and `DELETE` statements.
 - `ALTER TABLE` statements.
-- Managed tables.
-Currently, all tables behave like external tables.
-- BigQuery views and materialized views.

 Your feedback and contributions are welcome for developing those new features.